 Lunar New Year events in the Puget Sound region

-(If nothing is listed below, there are no upcoming Lunar New Year events in our calendar.
-Lunar New Year occurs somewhere between the last ten days of January and the first twenty days of February.
-We usually update Lunar New Year events in early January for the current year.)
+(Lunar New Year occurs somewhere between the last ten days of January and the first twenty days of February.
+We usually update Lunar New Year events beginning in January for the current year.)

 - Find more Cultural heritage festivals in the Puget Sound region.

 - There are more festivals of all kinds on our big list of annual festivals, fairs, and parades.

 - And here’s a list of 101+ always free things to do for fun.

 - Find free and cheap things to do every day on the Greater Seattle on the Cheap event calendar.

 - Visit the Greater Seattle on the Cheap home page and choose from a menu of free and cheap activities in the Puget Sound region.

 Love our cheap ideas?
 Get our FREE email newsletters.
 Choose from daily, weekly, and monthly lists.
 Click here to subscribe.